Regarding the Conference in General

 Forest ecologist, U.S.A.

-Ecological Consequences of the Second Indochina War
+Author of Ecological Consequences of the Second Indochina War

 and related works